 It was then that we began to try out these things at home, and discovered that spaghetti alla Bolognese wasn’t too tricky to make ourselves.

-So where Italian immigrants led, food importers followed.
+So, where Italian immigrants led, food importers followed.

 Other countries and cultures have of course had huge culinary influence worldwide.
 Indian and Chinese foods, and more recently Thai, are immensely popular and began in a similar way.

-But Italian food is more popular when you consider the size of the country and its population compared to other countries.
+But Italian food is more popular, when you consider the size of the country and its population, compared to other countries.

 As the writer Umberto Eco said, “To come to know Italian cuisine in all its variety is to discover the monumental differences, not only of language, but of taste, mentality, creativity, sense of humour, attitude toward suffering and death, loquacity or taciturnity, that separate a Sicilian from a Piemontese or a Venetian from a Sardinian.”

 So if you want the best Italian food with all its regional specialities, it’s still best to hop on a plane to Italy.
 Check out the latest Flavours Holidays to Tuscany, Venice, Sicily, Puglia, Amalfi, and Bologna to practice cooking the famous Italian cuisine.